sgarciac/ng2-ts-snippets/README.md

 # Usage

-There is only a single snippet

-*ng-gen*

-Open the file you want to generate, i.e. my-component.component.ts and expand the ng-gen (ng-gen[TAB])
+The main snippet is *ng-gen*.
+Open the file you want to generate, i.e. my-component.component.ts and expand ng-gen (ng-gen[TAB]). ng-gen-dr and ng-gen-si will pass --dry-run and --skip-import respectively.

 ## License